 Anyway, the filling of these delectable morsels comprised of finely chopped spinach mixed with a tablespoon of the truffle sauce, some truffle oil and some diced Mozzarella.
 The pastry is cut into squares, filled with the mixture, folded into a triangle, brushed with egg and baked for about 10 minutes.
 It is incredibly hard to resist biting into one once removed from the oven but if you wait, the flavours develop and then pop! in your mouth.
 Furthermore, if you are worried about using up the rest of your Salsa Truffina, may I suggest stirring it through pasta or in the filling of my vegan quiche for a mindblowing yet simple supper.

-- 300 g Fresh Spinach cooked in boiling, salted water for five minutes, drained well, half chopped finely, half left as is
+- 300 g Spinach fresh, cooked in boiling, salted water for five minutes, drained well, half chopped finely, half left as is

-- 1 tbsp Salsa Truffina
+- 1 tablespoon Salsa Truffina